Medical racism in the United States

+Despite legislative efforts like the Affordable Care Act aimed at reducing disparities, gaps in access to care persist, disproportionately affecting racial and ethnic minorities.
+The enduring influence of structural factors in healthcare contributes to these inequities, suggesting a need for continued examination and consideration of reforms to improve healthcare access and outcomes.

 History

+Medical racism has deep historical roots, extending beyond individual instances of unethical studies to the very foundations of medical education.
+Enlightenment-era racial science built upon medieval Euro-Christian ideologies to justify racial hierarchies in medicine, influencing how physicians understood disease, pain, and treatment in non-white populations.
+These ideas were further reinforced by medical institutions that actively participated in slavery and colonization, often conducting experiments on enslaved individuals to advance medical knowledge.

-In a modern context, medical racism and its history has created a deep distrust of health professionals and their practices in certain racial and ethnic groups.
-Studies within the last couple decades have elucidated varied treatment from health professionals still occurring that reveal racial biases.
-These racial biases have impacted the way in which substances such as painkillers are prescribed or the rate at which diagnostic tests are given.
-Black patients in particular have a long history of contrasting medical treatment based on different perceptions of the pain thresholds of Black people.
+The history of medical racism has also contributed to the distrust of health professionals and their practices among many people in marginalized racial and ethnic groups.
+Studies within the last couple decades have elucidated ongoing disparate treatment from health professionals, revealing racial biases.
+These racial biases have impacted the way in which treatments such as painkillers are prescribed and the rate at which diagnostic tests are given.
+Black patients have a long history of receiving contrasting medical treatment based on different perceptions of the pain thresholds of Black people.
+The eugenics movement is an example of how racial bias affected the treatment of women of color, specifically African American women.
 However, medical racism has not been limited to Black people in the United States.

-While infamous studies like the Tuskegee Study of Untreated Syphilis in the Negro Male may be known, the U.S. Public Health Service Sexually Transmitted Disease (STD) Inoculation Study of 1946-1948 notably impacted Guatemalan prisoners, sex workers, soldiers, and mental health patients in a detrimental fashion by purposely infecting victims with STDs such as syphilis and gonorrhea.
-The push to forcibly sterilize Indigenous women as young as 15 years old occurred from 1970 to 1976 by the Indian Health Service as revealed in researcher Jane Lawrence's paper "The Indian Health Service and the Sterilization of Native American Women."
-These are only a few examples of the many that exist in American history of the unethical actions of health care providers, researchers, and government entities pertaining to the health services of minority groups.
+While studies like the Tuskegee Study of Untreated Syphilis in the Negro Male are infamous, the U.S. Public Health Service Sexually Transmitted Disease (STD) Inoculation Study of 1946-1948 harmed Guatemalan prisoners, sex workers, soldiers, and mental health patients by purposely infecting victims with STDs such as syphilis and gonorrhea.
+Forcible sterilization of Indigenous women as young as 15 years old occurred from 1970 to 1976 by the Indian Health Service as revealed in researcher Jane Lawrence's paper "The Indian Health Service and the Sterilization of Native American Women."
+Many other examples exist in American history of the unethical actions of health care providers, researchers, and government entities pertaining to the health services of minority groups.

+Racial minorities have faced constant and significant barriers to entering and advancing in the medical profession.
+African American medical professionals, in particular, encountered systemic exclusion, discrimination, and limited access to training opportunities.
+Until 1940, the American Medical Directory—compiled by the American Medical Association—marked Black physicians with a "col." notation, reinforcing professional marginalization and restricting their inclusion in medical institutions, professional organizations, and fair insurance practices.
+These historical inequities continue to shape both patient trust in the healthcare system and the diversity of the medical workforce today.